Details and Forms

 Any currently matriculated PhD student at the University of Oregon may apply to the PCI specialization.
-Interested students are encouraged to contact Professor Daniel HoSang (email@example.com), chair of the PCI coordinating committee, before applying.
+Interested students are encouraged to contact Professor Joseph Lowndes, chair of the PCI coordinating committee, before applying.

-Applications are reviewed each year in the spring and must be submitted to the Department of Political Science no later than the end of Week 2 in the spring term.
+Applications are reviewed each year in the spring and must be submitted to the Department of Political Science no later than the end of Week 9 in the winter term.